Divide and Conquer: High-Resolution Industrial Anomaly Detection via Memory Efficient Tiled Ensemble: Method

 \textbf{Training}.
 By splitting the image into smaller tiles, the problem of high GPU memory consumption is efficiently addressed.
 However, training a single model on the combined set of all tile locations could lead to a loss of positional information, with a potential negative effect on the performance of models that perform better on aligned objects.
 The tiled ensemble approach addresses this by employing a separate model for each tile location, where the underlying model architecture of the individual models remains unchanged.

-Formally, a separate model $M_{i, j}$ is trained for each tile location for the entire set of tiles $\mathcal{T}$, defined in \Cref{eq:tile_set}, resulting in a set of models:

-The tiled ensemble method requires no further modifications to the training process, which is similar to that of a single model.
+Formally, a separate model $M_{i, j}$ is trained for each tile location in the entire set of tiles $\mathcal{T}$, defined in \Cref{eq:tile_set}, resulting in a set of models: The tiled ensemble method requires no further modifications to the training process, which is similar to that of a single model.
 Since each tile location is processed independently, it is possible to train the models in parallel across different devices.

 \textbf{Inference}.
 Once all the models for all locations are trained, the same tiling procedure is followed and each tile is processed by the corresponding model in inference.
-For tile $T^{test}_{i, j}$ in inference time and model $M_{i, j}$, the pixel-level anomaly map $\mathcal{A}_{i, j}$ and anomaly score $\mathrm{s}_{i, j}$ is obtained as:

-In this case, the score $\mathrm{s}_{i, j}$ is obtained as specified by the underlying architecture.
+For tile $T^{test}_{i, j}$ in inference time and model $M_{i, j}$, the pixel-level anomaly map $\mathcal{A}_{i, j}$ and anomaly score $\mathrm{s}_{i, j}$ is obtained as: In this case, the score $\mathrm{s}_{i, j}$ is obtained as specified by the underlying architecture.
 This can either be achieved as a separate process or by taking the maximum value from $\mathcal{A}_{i, j}$.

 Due to the independence of predictions, the storage of each tile predictions can also be efficiently managed.
 By moving the tile predictions to the main memory, the GPU memory usage remains within the constraints.